Fusion5678/SecurityPayments/SECURITY.md

 - **Encrypted Database Connection**: Secure, encrypted connection between application and database
 - **HTTPS Enforcement**: Automatic HTTPS redirection and secure communication

-The project is well-prepared to resist common web application attacks including SQL injection, XSS, CSRF, session hijacking, MITM attacks, and DDoS attempts, while safeguarding sensitive payment data in a production environment.
+The project is well-prepared to resist common web application attacks including SQL injection, XSS, CSRF, session hijacking, MITM attacks, DDoS attempts, and privilege escalation, while safeguarding sensitive payment data in a production environment.
+The comprehensive role-based access control system ensures that users only have access to appropriate features and data based on their role (Customer, Employee, or Admin).
 The comprehensive security scanning and Azure cloud security features provide enterprise-grade protection with continuous monitoring and automated threat detection.